Spotify and the paradox of choice

 How a culture of abundance robs us of satisfaction

-Although I’d hate to recommend a book I haven’t read yet, it won’t be right not to share with you The Paradox of Choice: Why More Is Less by Barry Schwartz.
+Although I would hate to recommend a book I haven’t read yet, it wouldn’t be right to not share with you The Paradox of Choice: Why More Is Less by Barry Schwartz.
 Does it count if it’s on my to-read list?

-The paradox of choice is a 20-minute entertaining TED Talk by Barry Schwartz on a central tenet of western societies: freedom of choice.
-For Schwartz, the unlimited choices available to us has led to paralysis instead of liberation.
-It leaves us not happier but more dissatisfied.
-It’s time we ask, “do you have a phone that doesn’t do too much?”
+The paradox of choice is an entertaining speech by Barry Schwartz on a central tenet of western societies: freedom of choice.
+For Schwartz, the unlimited choices available to us has led to paralysis instead of liberation: It leaves us not happier but more dissatisfied.
+It’s time we ask tech companies, “do you have a phone that doesn’t do too much?”

 When the number of choices increases, so does the difficulty of knowing what is best.
 While we might believe that being presented with multiple options actually makes it easier to choose one that we are happy with, and thus increasing our satisfaction, having an abundance of options actually requires more effort to make a decision and can leave us feeling unsatisfied with our choice.